JumaryS/riffy-proposal/proposal.md

 # Stretch goals

 - [ ] Have a second option such as if you enterd you height and weight and got back a bmi my app will later ask "would you like a meal plan?" and if its a yes it will show some options.
 If no then itll say "Okay"
+- [ ] would have an input if you have a medical condition to give you a diet and exercise plan specifically for that condition
 - [ ] My node app can suggest youtube videos for workouts"
 - [ ] potential of adding gender.
 So if you are a man you will have a different diet plan than if youwere a woman.
 - [ ] Then reply with yes or no if youll like to know what workouts best fit for you.